coderjcronin/Aeroscout-Recording-Transporter/README.md

 2. This will be run only twice (once to prep a recording prior to "transport", once to restore the recording for analysis)
 3. This utility should be "frozen" so a copy can be left within the recording session folder with a small footprint (kb, not mb)
 4. CLI is fine with minimal user interface (I really don't feel like doing flags for true CLI interface but I will if there's a need)

+### Recording Session Tree
+Folders for recording sessions are typically laid out as such:
+- 2000-01-01 Client Facility Area
+  - Datetime stamp
+    - Maps
+    - RadioMaps
+    - MAPPlaybackFile.dat
+    - _Other files that we don't need to worry about_
+  - Datatime Stamp
+    - Maps
+    - RadioMaps
+    - MAPPlaybackFile.dat
+    - _Other files that we still don't worry about_
+  - _Repeat for other recordings if present_

  ### TODO
  - ~~Complete initial prep functions (recording and analysis)~~